 After school, Megan would rush to the computer.
 Megan had a lifelong struggle with weight and self-esteem, and now she finally had a boy who she thought really thought she was pretty.

 And then on Sunday, Oct.
 15, 2006, Megan received a puzzling and disturbing message from Josh.
 It said: "I don't know if I want to be friends with you anymore because I've heard that you are not very nice to your friends."

 Frantic, Megan shot back: "What are you talking about?"

-Monday, Oct.
-16, 2006, was a rainy, bleak day.
-At school, Megan had handed out invitations to her upcoming birthday party and when she got home she asked her mother to log on to MySpace to see if Josh had responded.
+The following day was rainy and bleak.
+At school, Megan had handed out invitations to her upcoming birthday party.
+When she got home she asked her mother to log on to MySpace to see if Josh had responded.